lestherll/lestherll/README.md

 I'm a stage 2 Computer Science student at Newcastle University.

 - I use Python whenever I can.
-- I am proficient enough to write useful programs with Java.
+- I'm proficient enough to write useful programs with Java.
 - My interests also include Julia and Kotlin.

 ### Projects planned for the summer: